Plan your Stay

 Accommodations and Meals

 Course fees include on campus accommodations and meals (breakfast and lunch) for the duration of the course.
 Participants in the Center for Collections Care will stay at the Moore Townhouses, comfortable fully air-conditioned apartments with a breathtaking view of the river.
 Constructed in 2003, each apartment offers four single rooms, a full kitchen (equipped with coffee maker and basic cooking utensils), a bathroom, and a living room.
 All rooms are move-in ready and include towels and bed linens.
 Parking is available next to Moore Townhouses.
-For the location of Moore Townhouses, please see the Campus map.

 Breakfast and lunch are served at the Commons Dining Hall.
 A wide array of hot and cold breakfast foods is available in the morning, and lunch includes a salad bar, vegetarian, vegan, and gluten-free options.
 Food service at Beloit College is provided by Bon Appetit.